</

 What is the provision for CO2 capture and sequestration?

 If carbon dioxide can be captured or scrubbed out of an emissions source and “sequestered” in some permanent form, it doesn’t contribute to global warming.
 The greatest potential to sequester large amounts of CO2 is in deep underground storage, far below the earth’s surface.
 Recent research has shown that a common form of rock called basalt can lock up CO2 permanently.
-Scrubbing CO2 out of industrial gases is well known and widely used when necessary for engineering reasons, but it has not been practiced for environmental reasons because there is currently no financial reward for doing so.
+Scrubbing CO2 out of industrial gases is well known and widely used when necessary for engineering reasons, but it has not been practiced for environmental reasons because until recently there has been no financial reward for doing so.
+That has changed with the introduction of 45Q tax credits starting in 2021, which were increased under the Inflation Reduction Act in August 2022.

-The Energy Innovation and Carbon Dividend Act changes that by providing a refund for companies that collect and sequester CO2 produced by a covered fuel (coal, oil or natural gas) in a manner that is “safe, permanent, and in compliance with any applicable local, State, and Federal laws,” as determined by consultation with the EPA.
+The Energy Innovation and Carbon Dividend Act will also offer a refund for companies that collect and sequester CO2 produced by a covered fuel (coal, oil, or natural gas) in a manner that is “safe, permanent, and in compliance with any applicable local, State, and Federal laws,” as determined by consultation with the EPA.
 The refund would be equal to the carbon fee that was in place when the CO2 was created (presumably through combustion).
 The Energy Innovation and Carbon Dividend Act also stipulates that the refund would be modified by any amount of “likely” escape into the atmosphere, as determined by the EPA.

 Why is a rising carbon price preferable to EPA regulation of greenhouse gases?

-The Clean Air Act is the foundational EPA authority over greenhouse gases and was confirmed by the Supreme Court’s Massachusetts vs. EPA ruling in 2007.
+The Clean Air Act (CAA) is the foundational EPA authority over greenhouse gases and was confirmed by the Supreme Court’s Massachusetts vs. EPA ruling in 2007.
 But trying to address climate solely via regulation is rife with obstacles and drawbacks.
-First of all, using CAA authority to regulate greenhouse gases requires not only writing the regulations, but then giving every State three years to develop its own State Implementation Plan (SIP).
-After that, it will take at least another year to finalize the regulations, and then it’s a near-certainty that some States will challenge the regulation in court.
+First of all, using CAA authority to regulate greenhouse gases requires not only writing the regulations, but then giving every state three years to develop its own State Implementation Plan.
+After that, it will take at least another year to finalize the regulations, and then it’s a near-certainty that some states will challenge the regulation in court.

 There is overwhelming evidence from economic literature over many years that a policy like the Energy Innovation and Carbon Dividend Act will effectively reduce GHG emissions far more quickly and more deeply than any existing or proposed regulation.
-This is also supported by both the 2014 REMI report and by a review of 11 different revenue neutral carbon pricing plans in a February 2018 issue of Climate Change Economics.
-Furthermore, compared to the CPP’s 2030 emissions target, this bill’s statutory requirements would exceed it by a factor of nine.
+This is also supported by a review of 11 different revenue neutral carbon pricing plans in a February 2018 issue of Climate Change Economics.
+Furthermore, compared to the proposed EPA power plant rules, which are projected to reduce GHG emissions by a billion tons from 2028 to 2042, this bill’s statutory requirements would beat that by a factor of 14.

 What are the terms under which the program would end?